awsdocs/amazon-appstream2-developer-guide/doc_source/set-up-stacks-fleets.md

-# Create AppStream 2\.0 Stacks and Fleets<a name="set-up-stacks-fleets"></a>
+# Create AppStream 2\.0 Fleets and Stacks<a name="set-up-stacks-fleets"></a>

-To stream your applications, Amazon AppStream 2\.0 requires an environment consisting of a stack, an associated fleet and at least one application image\.
-This tutorial walks through the steps to set up a stack and a fleet, and how to give users access to the stack\.
+To stream your applications, Amazon AppStream 2\.0 requires an environment that includes a fleet that is associated with a stack, and at least one application image\.
+This tutorial describes the steps to set up a fleet and stack, and how to give users access to the stack\.
 If you haven't already done so, we recommend that you try the procedures in [Getting Started with Amazon AppStream 2\.0](getting-started.md) first\.

 If you want to create an image to use, see [Tutorial: Create a Custom Image](tutorial-image-builder.md)\.

-If you intend to join a fleet to an Active Directory domain, configure your Active Directory before following the steps below\.
+If you plan to join a fleet to an Active Directory domain, configure your Active Directory domain before completing the following steps\.
 For more information, see [Using Active Directory with AppStream 2\.0](active-directory.md)\.

 **Topics**
 + [Create a Fleet](#set-up-stacks-fleets-create)